DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 **Hello, Food**'s revenues are falling as customer attrition has overtaken new subscriptions.
 In an attempt to retain customers, the company has decided to earmark some money to start a retention initiative by sending special offers to a subset of the customer base.

 **You are in charge of this initiative!
 Good luck!**

+Here are some facts about the business:
+* Revenue per customer: $xxx per month
+* Number of customers (as of the start of this trial): xxx
+* Monthly growth rate: xxx%
+* Monthly attrition rate (as of the start of this trial): xxx%
+* Special offer capacity*: xxx%